-I help mid-size companies with supply chain and manufacturing operations design their processes, governance, and ways of working — so the right decisions happen at the right level, at the right time.
+I help mid-size companies and growing startups with supply chain and manufacturing operations design their processes, governance, and ways of working.
+My work turns friction between teams into real alignment, so the right decisions happen at the right level, at the right time.
+From process mapping to governance design to cross-functional workshops, I build what your team will actually use.

-Frameworks that ensure information flows to the right people at the right level — enabling faster, better decisions without meeting overload.
+I design governance frameworks that get the right information to the right people at the right level, so teams can make faster, better decisions without sitting through unnecessary meetings.

-Three engagements from a San Francisco-based biotech company — each one started with a room full of friction and ended with a team that knew how to move.
+Three engagements across biopharmaceutical clients, each one started with a room full of friction and ended with a team that knew how to move.

-Commercial and supply chain teams operated in silos — no shared forum, no S&OP process, each fluent in their own metrics but disconnected from the other's reality.
+Commercial and supply chain teams operated in silos.
+There was no shared forum for demand alignment and no S&OP process in place, and each team was fluent in their own metrics but disconnected from the other's reality.

 Facilitated a cross-functional workshop and established the company's first Demand Review meeting as a structured, recurring part of the S&OP cycle.

-End-to-end process mapping session from study protocol to study close — both teams in the room together, making invisible gaps visible in real time.
+An end-to-end process mapping session from study protocol to study close, with both teams in the room together, making invisible gaps visible in real time.

 Post-launch role ambiguity, territorial friction over commercialization handoffs, and Phase I/II development gaps that had created Phase III bottlenecks.